Tony Bullimore: Sailing

 Adelaide then proceeded further south to where the Exide Challenger had been located by a Royal Australian Air Force P-3 Orion.
-Adelaide dispatched a rigid-hulled inflatable boat to the Exide Challenger where crew members knocked on the hull.
+Adelaide dispatched a rigid-hulled inflatable boat to the Exide Challenger where Leading Seaman Clearance Diver Alan Rub knocked on the hull.
 Hearing the noise, Bullimore swam out from his boat and was quickly rescued.
 HMAS Adelaide then returned both Dubois and Bullimore to Perth.

 In 2000 he was featured in a BBC documentary about crossing the Atlantic Ocean, with the comedian Lenny Henry.

 Bullimore skippered a team that came second in the 2005 Oryx Quest.
 In 2007, he was involved in another sailing record attempt.

 Death

 Bullimore died on 31 July 2018, aged 79, of a rare form of stomach cancer.